yvishal519/Algorithms/algoexpert.io/questions/Knapsack_Problem.md

-## Single Cycle Check
+## Knapsack Problem

 #### Problem Statement

-You are given an array of integers.
-Each integer represents a jump of its value in the array.
-For instance, the integer 2 represents a jump of 2 indices forward in the array; the integer -3 represents a jump of 3 indices backward in the array.
-If a jump spills past the array's bounds, it wraps over to the other side.
-For instance, a jump of -1 at index 0 brings us to the last index in the array.
-Similarly, a jump of 1 at the last index in the array brings us to index 0.
-Write a function that returns a boolean representing whether the jumps in the array form a single cycle.
-A single cycle occurs if, starting at any index in the array and following the jumps, every element is visited exactly once before landing back on the starting index.
+You are given an array of arrays.
+Each subarray in this array holds two integer values and represents an item; the rst integer is the item's value, and the second integer is the item's weight.
+You are also given an integer representing the maximum capacity of a knapsack that you have.
+Your goal is to t items in your knapsack, all the while maximizing their combined value.
+Note that the sum of the weights of the items that you pick cannot exceed the knapsack's capacity.
+Write a function that returns the maximized combined value of the items that you should pick, as well as an array of the indices of each item picked.
+Assume that there will only be one combination of items that maximizes the total value in the knapsack.

-`Sample input: [2, 3, 1, -4, -4, 2]
+`Sample input: [[1, 2], [4, 3], [5, 6], [6, 7]], 10
-Sample output: True`
+Sample output: [10, [1, 3]]`

 #### Explanation